 Last week, it was reported that the show’s cast believed they had been “tricked” into appearing on Benefits Street by producers.

-Fungi and his dog in Channel 4's Benefits Street Qualified support worker Dee Roberts, mother of three Charlene Wilson and local resident Nikitta Bell were among those angry about their portrayal on the programme - largely as unemployed scroungers, drug abusers, irresponsible parents and potty-mouths.
+Qualified support worker Dee Roberts, mother of three Charlene Wilson and local resident Nikitta Bell were among those angry about their portrayal on the programme - largely as unemployed scroungers, drug abusers, irresponsible parents and potty-mouths.

 "They said they wanted to film for a TV show about how great community spirit is in the street and how we all help each other out on a daily basis," Roberts said.
 "I participated in the show on that belief, but this programme has nothing to do with community, which you can tell from the title.
 It makes people out as complete scum.